University College LondonLondon, United Kingdom

 Selection Criteria: Preference to Economics students.
 Transfer students are not eligible.

-Students will have access to all courses at UCL.
+Students will have access to many courses at UCL.
 Before beginning the program students should get specific approval for course credit from the economics department faculty advisor.
-The economics courses offered are listed here:
+More information on courses at UCL can be found here:

 Faculty regulations require that each student planning an exchange term be in good academic standing.
 Application forms for prior approval of transfer credit are available at the Office of the Registrar.
 The application deadline is published on the academic calendar.
 Oral approval does not serve in place of written approval.